\

 - Seth

-Tepfer has information for more than three dozen of his
+Tepfer has information for about five dozen of his

 dances on his page.